CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

         - Companions (pets) from arsenals (flagged "Pet: TRUE") have their stats (HP, Sanity, MV, DEF, Melee Attack) displayed with interactive trackers on the "Stats & Equipment" tab.
 Their abilities are also shown.
         - Abilities granted by Arsenal items (flagged "Is Action: Y", etc.) are dynamically added to the character's abilities list.
     - Save and load character configurations for logged-in users via Firebase Firestore.
-    - "Reset Template" button reverts the current sheet to the selected character's default template values (does not affect saved data).
+    - "Reset Template" button reverts the current sheet to its original default template values (does not affect saved data).
 - **Layout:** Tab-based (Stats & Equipment, Abilities, Arsenal, Skills).
 Refactored into multiple sub-components for better organization.
 - **Mobile Optimization:** Responsive layouts for stats, tabs, and controls.
 Core Stats display in "Stats & Equipment" tab improved for small screens.